 The Elder Scrolls I: Arena

-Even though I never played Arena, the music is instantly recognisable to me, owing to a day I spent only listening to a playthrough of it on YouTube because I found the music to be oddly calming.
-The music is composed by Eric R. Heberling, a name that is virtually unknown these days, but he’s responsible for the music of many titles from the early days of computer games.
+Even though I never played Arena, the music is instantly recognisable to me, owing to a day I spent listening to a playthrough of it on YouTube because I found the music to be oddly calming.
+The soundtrack is the work of Eric R. Heberling, a name that is virtually unknown these days, but he’s responsible for the music of many titles from the early days of computer games.

-However, this is so long ago that the music has aged past the point where there’s any point in taking a closer look at it.
-This fact aside, I did so anyway.
+However, this is so long ago that the music has aged past the point where there’s little point in closer examination.
 Below is a short (2:36) crossfade of a few select tracks from the score.
-We’ll be looking a bit more at the first song in line, which contains a theme that is present throughout the soundtrack.

 Above is a transcription of the theme present in the first track.
-Perhaps there is not so much to say about it, except that the use of major chords is quite typical of the time.
-In recent days, major chords are often resigned to short appearances to heighten drama in between all the moody minor chords, but here we have a theme based entirely around major chords.
+The use of predominantly major chords is quite typical of the time.
+More recently, major chords are often resigned to short appearances to heighten drama in between all the moody minor chords.

 The Elder Scrolls II: Daggerfall

 Stuffed full of cartoonish nudity, here is Daggerfall, set in the land of the Bretons and the Redguards, if I’m not mistaken.
-Boasting a massive world map and over half a million NPCs (admittedly randomly created), it was quite something when it was released back in ’96, although I was still hospitalised from my Shivers trauma and could only communicate through twitching my fingers, hence it flew right below my radar.
+Boasting a massive world map and over half a million NPCs (admittedly randomly created), it was quite something when it was released back in ’96.

-The music is once again composed by Heberling, and it shows, as, among others, the theme we just peeked at in Arena is present in Daggerfall.
-This time the arrangements are more modern however, and are more conservative in terms of size, allowing the melodies to stand out more without the odd chortling of rapid string lines fighting for space in the mix.
+The music is once again composed by Heberling, and it shows, as, amongst others, the theme we just peeked at in Arena is present in Daggerfall.
+This time the arrangements are more modern, however, and more conservative in terms of size, allowing the melodies to stand without the odd chortling of rapid string lines fighting for space in the mix.

-The Daggerfall soundtrack has aged much better than that of its predecessor, owing to better MIDI sequences and less crowded arrangements.
+For this reason, the Daggerfall soundtrack has aged better than its predecessor.
 It’s still not quite near the standards of today but if your blood contains a couple notches of nostalgia for the old days, you should be able to find some enjoyment from the music.

 Above is a transcription of the primary theme from the third track.
 Written in 6/8, F Minor Dorian, this melody is very pleasant and quite lyrical.
-It’s composed as background music for a city covered in snow, and once the harp comes into the arrangement this is spot on, visualisation-wise.
+It’s composed as background music for a city covered in snow, and once the harp comes into the arrangement, I’d say the feel is spot on.
 One interesting aspect of this theme is the counterpoint (the lower melody line in the sheet music above) which has some measures full of tuplets.
 Without the waltz-rhythm of the backing percussion and pizzicato strings, these make the song quite unintelligible.

-For those of you who are wondering, a tuplet (indicated by the number 2 written below and between the notes) in this case refers to two eighths in the space of three eighths, in other words they’re played as dotted eighths.
-The reason for why it’s notated this way escapes me currently.
+For those of you who are wondering, a tuplet (indicated by the number 2 written below and between the notes) in this case refers to two eighths in the space of three eighths.
+In other words, they’re played as dotted eighths.

-If you’ve previously listened to what I would tentatively call my discography, and you’ve been paying attention so far, you might recognise a certain similarity between the first track of the SoundCloud above and one of my own reinterpretations of the Elder Scrolls main theme, written for a now discontinued mod for Oblivion, High Rock, included below for good measure.
+If you’ve previously listened to what I would tentatively call my discography, you might recognise a certain similarity between the first track of the SoundCloud above and one of my own reinterpretations of the Elder Scrolls main theme, written for a now discontinued mod for Oblivion, High Rock, included below for good measure.